lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 Log in to your Brand Portal tenant as an administrator and navigate to **[!UICONTROL Tools]** > **[!UICONTROL Download]**.
 By default, the **[!UICONTROL Fast Download]** configuration is enabled in the **[!UICONTROL Download Settings]**.

-The administrators can enable any combination of settings for the Brand Portal users to allow access and download renditions.
+The administrators can enable any combination of settings for the Brand Portal users to access and download renditions.

 ![](assets/download-configuration.png)